Meet a friend in the Animal Discovery Room

 - You must set up a time with the Animal Discovery Room Manager to talk about species-specific enclosure requirements and the animal's husbandry needs and history*.
 See Contact Us page for general contact information.

-- You must provide your own enclosure with proper setup and food for the animal before you pick it up.
+- You must provide your own enclosure with proper set up and food for the animal prior to picking it up.

 *Note: Not all adoptable animals are recommended for households with small children.